Haivision/srt-rfc/draft-sharabayko-srt.md

 The KM message is placed in the Extension Contents.
 See {{sec-ctrlpkt-km}} for the structure of the KM message.

-In case of the SRT_CMD_KMRSP the Extension Length value can be equal to 1 (meaning 4 bytes).
+In case of SRT_CMD_KMRSP the Extension Length value can be equal to 1 (meaning 4 bytes).
 It is an indication of encryption failure.
 In this case the Extension Content has a different format, {{fig-hsext-kmerror}}.

 ~~~